nitinmahala/nitinmahala/README.md

-👋 Hi there, I'm @nitinmahala!
+👋 Hi there, I'm Nitin Mahala

 👀 I'm captivated by the intersection of technology and creativity.